kieranknowles1/nixcfg/readme.md

 to configure modules with TOML files for better feedback during development.
 This is generated during the build process and dumped to [docs/host-options.schema.json](docs/host-options.schema.json) and [docs/user-options.schema.json](docs/user-options.schema.json).

+#### Error Handling

+Error handling is done with `config.assertions`, which is a list of assertions that must be true for the configuration to be applied.
+This gives a more readable error message than with `throw` and collects all errors rather than stopping at the first one.

+Where possible, assertions should be in place where a certain option or combination of options is non-sensical, such as the default editor not being installed or a GUI app being enabled on a headless server.

 ### Packages

 A few packages are provided in the [packages](packages/) directory.
 These are built with `nix build`, or included in a